marko-a87/F_J_Food_Groceries/README.md

 # Tips

--When you make a change locally to the project on the machine and want to push the code to Github, push it to a branch first instead of the main repository.
+When you make a change locally to the project on the machine and want to push the code to Github, push it to a branch first instead of the main repository.

--You're free to make changes as you please on the code from your local machine, but don't try to overwrite someone's code without asking first.
+You're free to make changes as you please on the code from your local machine, but don't try to overwrite someone's code without asking first.
 If you think you have a better implementation try pushing it to the branch and we discuss whether or not to use which part.

 # Project folders description